Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Results and Discussion

 Fig.~\ref{fig:equi_conf} illustrates a more detailed example of the performance of reproducing equilibrium geometries for various force fields.
 The QM-relaxed reference geometry shows that the four-membered ring takes a ``butterfly'' conformation due to significant torsional strain.
 The predictions relaxed using various force fields, including ByteFF-gopt (green), Espaloma-0.3.0 (yellow), and GAFF-2.2 (cyan), are superimposed on the QM reference.
 It is evident that Espaloma-0.3.0 (yellow) predicts the four-member ring as a planer conformation, while GAFF-2.2 (cyan) overestimates the bending of the ring.
 Being at the center of the molecule, a minor misprediction of the four-member ring conformation results in more significant geometric deviations on the two ends of the molecule, leading to overall RMSD values of 0.9 \AA\ for Espaloma-0.3.0 and 0.4 \AA\ for GAFF-2.2, respectively.
 Notably, the geometry relaxed by ByteFF-gopt (green) achieved superior alignment with the QM prediction with an RMSD of 0.2 \AA.
 With increasing ring sizes and increasing number of neighboring rings, the complexity of the conformational space expands, making precise predictions of in-ring torsion profiles increasingly critical.

 In addition to the equilibrium conformations, it is equally important for the MD simulations to accurately predict the off-equilibrium conformations.
 We used several datasets to comprehensively assess the prediction accuracy of both energy and force predictions from various force fields, quantified by RMSE relative to QM references (Table~\ref{tab:off_equi}).
 Among all five subsets, ByteFF-gopt achieved higher accuracy than both GAFF-2.2 and OpenFF-2.0, but less accurate than Espaloma-0.3.0.
 Importantly, ByteFF-gopt achieved this accuracy with relaxed geometry, energy, and partial hessian, without using any force labels in the training process.
 With additional off-equilibrium energy and forces training data, we further trained ByteFF-joint to improve the force prediction capabilities of ByteFF-gopt.
 Remarkably, after fine-tuning with just around 10k data in the \textit{off-equilibrium dataset}—a significantly smaller dataset than that used by Espaloma-0.3.0—the performance of ByteFF-joint surpassed that of its competitors.
-Rigorous procedures were followed in the benchmarking of ByteFF models, which ensured no data leakage between the training and testing data.

 As a result, ByteFF-joint achieves state-of-the-art performance in almost all subsets, except for the SPICE-Pubchem dataset, where ByteFF-joint shows marginally higher force RMSE compared to Espaloma-0.3.0.
 As discussed earlier, it is inherently challenging of an MMFF to perfectly replicate the QM PES.
 There is a trade-off between predicting the PES of relaxed-geometry and off-equilibrium conformations, and we focused more on the relaxed-geometry performances during the training process, since this is more relevant to the sampling of local minima in molecular dynamics simulations and is more stressed in the latest large-scale collaborative industrial benchmark\cite{damoreCollaborativeAssessmentMolecular2022}.
 Despite this, ByteFF-joint achieves overall state-of-the-art performance in all benchmarks considered in this study.